How to Adopt a Cat / Kitten from the S.P.A.

 The cost to adopt a cat or kitten is 600 pesos which includes current vaccinations, deworming, and sterilization.
 If you are an S.P.A. member or join at the time of the adoption, you will receive a 10% discount off the cost of an adoption.

-To make the transition easier, at the time of adoption, you can obtain an adoption kit (includes tote bag, temporary litter box, litter, scoop, and starter food) for a donation of 250 pesos (tote bag only: 60 pesos).
+To make the transition easier, at the time of adoption, we offer an adoption kit for a donation of $250 pesos (tote bag only: 70 pesos).
+The kit includes a tote bag, temporary litter box, litter, scoop, starter food, and instructions.

 If you have any questions or concerns about your pet afterwards, please call us at 415-152-6124 so we can help you.
 We will call you within a few days after the adoption to check on you and your new pet.